hdbc/hdbc-sqlite3/README.txt

 Before installing this package, you'll need to have HDBC 0.99.0 or above installed.
 You can download HDBC from http://quux.org/devel/hdbc.

+You'll need either GHC 6.4.1 or above, or Hugs 2005xx or above.

 INSTALLATION
 ------------